charliegil/Raytracer/README.md

 ---

-## Assignment 2 - Progressive Rendering, Direct Illumination, and Sampling
+## Progressive Rendering, Direct Illumination, and Sampling

 In the second assignment, progressive rendering and ray jittering were added to improve image quality by reducing aliasing.
 Additionally, we implemented Uniform and BRDF direction sampling along with Probability Density Function (PDF) sampling.
 This setup and the progressive renderer allow us to achieve smooth rendering results in simple scenes with reasonable performance.